Snow Day Rituals & Superstitions: Fun Ways to Wish for a Snow Day Overnight

-Old-School Snow Day Spells
+List of Old-School Snow Day Rituals & Spells

 kid image showing classic pillow charm ritual

-• Wish Jar: Craft a small jar filled with white paper flakes and a note that says “Snow Day Please,” then set it on the sill overnight.
+• Snow Day Wish Jar: Fill a jar with paper snowflakes and a note that says Snow Day Please.”
+Leave it on the windowsill overnight.

-Cozy Indoor Rituals
+Cozy Indoor Snow Day Superstitions

 • Snowday Playlist: Build a one-night-only playlist of winter favorites.
 Only hit play when snow is in the forecast to keep the magic alive.